 The worst financial decisions tend to shine when the bills pile up and you find yourself in a tight position.
 To avoid falling prey to loan sharks, here are a few loan types you need to avoid at all costs.

 However, you’re obliged to pay them back with an interest fee that goes up to a whopping 500%.
-With an interest rate as high as that, you can get bankrupt in a few months, especially that payday loans withdraw directly from your bank account, so you’ll have zero control over the process.
+With an interest rate as high as that, you can get bankrupt in a few months, especially because payday loans withdraw directly from your bank account, so you’ll have zero control over the process.

 Pawn Shop Loans